mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-hexo.md

 ### path

-The root path for output.
-By default, it is set to the current command line path and generally does not need to be configured.
+Root path for output.
+By default, it is the current command line path and generally does not need configuration.

 ### base

-The base path for output.
-By default, it is set to `/` and generally does not need to be configured.
-If your blog is not deployed at the root path, you can configure it as `/blog/` or similar.
+Root path for output.
+By default, it is `/` and generally does not need configuration.
+However, if your blog is not deployed at the root path, you can configure it as `/blog/` or something similar.

-For example, if your blog is deployed on GitHub Pages without a custom domain, the default URL after publishing would be `https://<username>.github.io/<repo>/`.
-In that case, you should configure the base path as `/repo/`.
+For example, if your blog is deployed on GitHub Pages without a custom domain, the default path after publishing will be `https://<username>.github.io/<repo>/`, in which case you should configure it as `/repo/`.